ChenS9/NBA-Stats-Project/README.md

 2.Find the player with the most three points made in each team in the year of 2017.

-3.Find out the free throw made by each team in which the player has the most free throw made in each team in 2017.
+3.Find out the times of win and lose of teams in which the sum of free throw made by each player greater than 200 in 2017, the output must be the whole team name instead of the shortened form.

 4.Draw a RA plan and do cardinality estimation on finding out the sum of the experience years of each player in each team only for teams that have won more than 5 games.